Wallow17/jamstack/content/TAYLOR-a.md

 name: "TAYLOR GUITARS GS MINI ACAJOU"
 picture: "TAYLOR-a.JPG"
 price: "599"
-description: "La TAYLOR GS MINI est une des très bonnes nouveautés de cette année 2010.
-Présentée au NAMM Show en Californie cet hiver, elle présente une caisse de format Grand Symphony réduite, une table massive acajou tropical, et surtout, la possibilité d'y brancher un micro ES
+description: "The TAYLOR GS MINI is one of the very good new products of this year 2010.
+Presented at the NAMM Show in California this winter, it features a reduced Grand Symphony box, a massive tropical mahogany table, and above all, the possibility of connecting an ES microphone to it
--GO (vendu séparément) simplement et rapidement !
+-GO (sold separately) simply and quickly!

-Guitare Grand Symphony
+Grand Symphony Guitar
-Table en acajou tropical
+Tropical mahogany table
-Dos et éclisses en sapele
+Back and sides in sapele
-Longueur globale : 36 5/8”
+Overall length: 36 5/8".
-Diapason : 23 1/2”
+Tuning fork: 23 1/2" pitch
-Purfling noir/blanc/noir
+Purfling black/white/black/black
-Manche en sapele
+Sapphire handle
-Touche en ébène avec 20 frettes et incrustations en forme de points Largeur au sillet 1 11/16”
+Ebony fingerboard with 20 frets and dot-shaped inlays Bucket width 1 11/16".
-Mécaniques chromées
+Chrome mechanics
-Chevalet en ébène
+Ebony easel
-Plaque de protection “écailles de tortue”
+Turtle scale" protection plate
-Cordes Elixir Nanoweb tirant médium
+Elixir Nanoweb medium pulling Elixir strings
-Livrée dans une housse GS Mini
+Supplied in a GS Mini cover

-Livrée en housse"
+Supplied in a cover"
-type: "acoustique"
+type: "acoustic"
 ---